Nezareeen/Ecommerce-Follow-Along/README.md

 # Milestone 12

-* Created Product Page for dynamic products presentation according to user mail.
+* Created ProductPage for dynamic product presentation according to user mail.
-* Added the backend part for specific user products.
+* Created backend for specific user products.

+# Milestone 13

+* Created Product Update EndPoint for updating products.
+* Created Form for updating data in frontend and also created auto-fill function.